Synzack/ludus_sccm/README.md

 ## Notes
 * Due to unknown issues with SCCM, *.local* domain suffixes will not work properly.
 We recommend using something else such as *.domain* or *.lab* for your domain suffix
-* If you wish to add client push to the DC, you will need to add the *disable_firewall* role to it
+* If you wish to add client push to the DC, you will need to add Remote Scheduled Tasks Management firewall rules or use the *disable_firewall* role
 * At this time, all 4 site server roles are needed to deploy SCCM, there is no standlone option yet

 ## Usage